Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Standards and frameworks that require a cyber risk management approach

-Other than NIST SP 800-53, several additional cybersecurity compliance standards/frameworks contain best practices and requirements for managing cyber risk.
+In addition to NIST SP 800-53, several other cybersecurity compliance standards/frameworks contain best practices and requirements for managing cyber risk.
+These standards provide a common language and structure for enterprise risk management cyber security initiatives, helping teams align controls, assessments, and reporting across the organization.
 Below are the most well-recognized frameworks:

 ISO/IEC 27001